|MP 8.01.54||Hematopoietic Stem-Cell Transplantation for Waldenström Macroglobulinemia|

 This policy was created in 2011 and has been updated regularly with searches of the National Library of Medicine PubMed database.
-The most recent update is for the period February 2013 through December 23, 2013.
+The most recent literature review is for the period December 23, 2013, to December 2, 2014.
 Following is a summary of key literature to date.

 Kyriakou et al reported on 158 adult patients with WM reported to the European Group for Blood and Marrow Transplantation between January 1991 and December 2005.(8) Median time from diagnosis to autologous HSCT was 1.7 years (range, 0.3-20.3 years), 32% of the patients experienced treatment failure with at least 3 of therapy, and 93% had sensitive disease at the time of HSCT.
 Median follow-up for surviving patients was 4.2 years (range, 0.5-14.8 years).
 Nonrelapse mortality (NRM) was 3.8% at 1 year.
 Relapse rate was 52.1% at 5 years.
 Progression-free survival and OS were 39.7% and 68.5%, respectively, at 5 years and were significantly influenced by number of lines of therapy and chemo-refractoriness at HSCT.
 The authors conclude that autologous HSCT is a feasible procedure in young patients with advanced WM but that it should not be offered to patients with chemoresistant disease and to those who have received more than 3 lines of therapy.